 Ontario Nature celebrates nature in all its amazing diversity.
 Join us in taking action to prevent further losses to Ontario’s biodiversity.

-During the International Year of Biodiversity, Ontario Nature will:
+During the International Year of Biodiversity, Ontario Nature:

-- Protect more imperiled habitat along the Niagara Escarpment, home to rare plants and wildlife, by adding to our nature reserve system.
+- Protected more imperiled habitat along the Niagara Escarpment, home to rare plants and wildlife, by adding to our nature reserve system.

-- Research and compile much-needed data on Ontario’s diminishing populations of reptiles and amphibians with the help of volunteers.
+- Researched and compiled much-needed data on Ontario’s diminishing populations of reptiles and amphibians with the help of volunteers.

-- Work with other conservationists and farmers to protect southern and eastern Ontario landscapes that support endangered plants, animals and ecosystems.
+- Worked with other conservationists and farmers to protect southern and eastern Ontario landscapes that support endangered plants, animals and ecosystems.

-- Push for the protection of the northern boreal region, a once pristine landscape that contains species found in few other places in the world, and speak out against unchecked industrial activity in the James Bay Lowlands where mining activity is rapidly escalating in the absence of government oversight.
+- Pushed for the protection of the northern boreal region, a once pristine landscape that contains species found in few other places in the world, and spoke out against unchecked industrial activity in the James Bay Lowlands where mining activity is rapidly escalating in the absence of government oversight.

 Click here to read our history of conservation success.